playfulprogramming/playfulprogramming/content/blog/angular-templates-start-to-source/angular.md

 </ul>
 ```

-[While this has confused many developers, who have expected the embedded view to be children of the `ViewContainer` reference element](https://github.com/angular/angular/issues/9035), this is intentional behavior (as-per their comments in the thread), and is consistent with other APIs similar to it.
+[While this has confused many developers, who have expected the embedded view to be children of the `ViewContainer` reference element](https://github.com/angular/angular/issues/9035), this is intentional behavior, and is consistent with other APIs similar to it.

-The reasoning behind this has a lot to do with how **embedded views are tracked**, they're referenced **by Angular in it's source code by it's index**!
+The reason for this is that _Angular is creating a `ViewContainer` as the parent of the element when the user queries for one_.
+From there, Angular is "appending" the new view into the view container (as a view container is a view itself, and a view cannot have the number of elements in it modified without inserting a new view).

+Why would it make one as a parent rather than the element itself?

+Not all elements accept children inputs, IE: `</br>`.
+As a result, the Angular team thought it be best to make the parent the view container when a user queries for one (or uses the dependency injection to get a reference to one, as we are in this example).

+### See How The View Is Tracked

+Because all views are unable to mutate the number of items without explicitly moving, creating, or destroying themselves, the view container is able to track all of the views via index.

 For example, if you wanted to see the index, we could use an API on the view container to get the index of the embedded view.
 To do this, we'd first need a reference of the embedded view in our template logic.